_______________

 This species has a thin, largely transparent shell that narrows into a

-spout posteriorly and has a medial constriction.
-The animal is pink,
+spout posteriorly and has a medial constriction that varies in prominence.
+The animal is light orange,

 Natural history: